How Much Does a Commercial Fire Sprinkler System Cost?

 Residential vs. Commercial: Key Differences

-If you are considering fire sprinklers for a residential property, the requirements and costs differ significantly from commercial systems.
-Residential systems fall under NFPA 13D (one- and two-family dwellings) or NFPA 13R (residential occupancies up to four stories), which have simplified requirements and lower costs.
+Residential systems fall under NFPA 13D (one- and two-family dwellings) or 13R (residential up to four stories), with simpler requirements and lower costs than commercial NFPA 13.
+See our guide on residential fire sprinkler system costs.

 | Factor | Residential (NFPA 13D/13R) | Commercial (NFPA 13) |